JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 #### Tests

+The tests are numbered with the same order as the leaf nodes in the tree (left-to-right).

 1. Start app ⇒ minimize app ⇒ maximize app
 2. Start app ⇒ add project ⇒ change name and confirm it
 3. Start app ⇒ add project ⇒ cancel name change